zhangshy2017/DMRG-S/README.md

 - `projmpo.jl` includes “product_label” in the struct ProjMPO to add another mode for the `product` function in `abstractprojmpo.jl`;
 - `abstractprojmpo.jl` includes some new methods to contract local tensors from MPO $(H-\xi)^2$ and MPS $|\psi_t\rangle$ in order to obtain $\mathcal{A_t}^{\[i,i+1\]}$ and $\tilde{\psi_t}^{[i,i+1]}$ [<sup>1</sup>](#refer-anchor-1).
 In addition, the original function `product` is added with another mode to implement the operation for the matrix $\mathcal{A}_{t,\text{eff}}^{[i,i+1]}$ mutiplying a vector;

-`dmrgs.jl` contains the main function of DMRG-S and SIMPS method with two-site DMRG optimization.
+`dmrgs.jl` contains the main function of DMRG-S and SIMPS method with two-site optimization.

 ## Instructions for setup and usage: